opencog/atomspace-explorer/README.md

   `sample\_data\_file` in `./src/app/app.config.ts`.
 Then recompile
   `(ng serve)`.
-- Provided sample files (these all use the now-obsolete json file format, these need to be converted to Atomese.)
+- Provided sample files (these all use the now-obsolete json file format, these need to be converted to either the new-style JSON or to Atomese.)
   - `atoms.sample1.json`: Original built-in sample.
   - `atoms.sample1a.json`: Same as previous, with some non-zero STI values.
   - `atoms.sample1b.json`: Same as previous, plus two additional